NOD-studios/seed/README.md

 ```

 ### version & deploy
 You can use [npm version](https://docs.npmjs.com/cli/version) command with force.
 After a successful build and versioning it will push committed changes to the master repository.
-Travis CI will run tests and deploy it to npm and gh-pages if successful.
+Travis CI will run tests and deploy it to npm and gh-pages if it's successful.
 ```bash
 npm version patch -f -m "Added XXX feature"
 ```